Medina House: History

-Medina House was built in 1894 as a ladies' turkish bath.
-An adjacent building housed a ladies' swimming pool, although that has since been demolished.
-It was built for the Hove Bath and Laundry Company to the design of the architect P. B. Chambers.
+Medina House was built in 1894 as the women's section of the Hove Baths (later, more popularly known as the Medina Baths).
+It provided a sea water swimming pool and slipper baths.
+Bathers were also able to access Victorian Turkish baths at the men's baths on Tuesdays and Thursdays from August 1908, when they opened, until some time around 1913, when they closed.

-As part of Kings Esplanade, it now forms part of the Cliftonville Conservation Area within Hove.
+As part of Kings Esplanade, Medina House became part of the Cliftonville Conservation Area within Hove.
 Its listing describes it as a "Strange and whimsical building" that "Possesses some charm and character as well as historical significance."

 During the Second World War it saw service as a makeshift hospital.

 Previously owned by Hove Borough Council, it was at the end tenanted from the 1940s to 1994 by a firm of diamond cutters, Monnickendam, who tried to buy the premises from the council and were refused.
 Around the time that Hove Borough Council was merged with Brighton Council to form the Brighton and Hove unitary authority 1997–8, they instead sold it for circa £300,000 to Sirus Taghan.

 21st century

 In 2001, the building was occupied by a group of artists known as the Chalk Circle who used the space for artist development, community workshops and exhibitions.
 Their aim was to create a 'free space' that the local community could use for whatever they thought most appropriate.
 Though initially the rent paid to the landlord was minimal (£1 per year) this was gradually increased to £20 per tenant per week.
 In the summer of 2006 the house became divided into drug addicts and non-addicts.
 Consequently, internal conflicts arose, most of the non-addicts left and the rent ceased to be collected.
 It was occupied until September 2006, when the residents were evicted due to non-payment of rent.
 The court ordered the eviction.
 The residents appealed against the decision but were eventually evicted.
 City councillors had been campaigning for four years due to local complaints about noise and rubbish.

-In 2007, the building was briefly squatted for about two weeks.One morning, Elijah Smith opened the door to the fire brigade and police who escorted them.
+In 2007, the building was briefly squatted for about two weeks.
+One morning, Elijah Smith opened the door to the fire brigade and police who escorted them.
 The police kicked electric sockets inside the building, causing them to become a fire hazard.
 Under this pretext the squatters were evicted and a fire prohibition order was then placed on the building.